tronikos/esphome-magnetometer-water-gas-meter/README.md

 ### Setting Total Volume

-If you would like your "Total" reading to match the reading displayed on your physical reading, you can use the `set_total` action.
+If you would like your "Total" reading to match the reading displayed on your physical meter, you can use the `set_total` action.

 1. From Home Assistant, navigate to **Settings** > **Developer Tools** > **Actions**.
 2. Locate the `esphome.water_meter_set_total` action.